 DBT has shown to be effective with individuals struggling with depression, eating disorders, trauma, substance abuse problems and emotion dysregulation problems in general.
 For more information about DBT, visit behavioraltech.org.

-At the East Bay Behavior Therapy Center we are offering all treatment components and our clinical work is in complete adherence to a full DBT program.
+At our center we are offering all treatment components and our clinical work is in complete adherence to a full DBT program.

 DBT individual therapy